statsfm/support-docs/docs/import/faq.md

 # Import FAQ

-## There are no `endsong.json` files present in the files I recived
+## There are no `endsong.json` files present in the files I recieved

 Spotify has unfortunately sent you the wrong files.
 Spotify has two types of file packages: a package with just some basic info which only covers one year (this package arrives around 3 days after requesting), and a package that includes over 60 files with detailed info and which has data from the minute you've signed up for Spotify (this package arrives about 2-3 weeks after requesting).